Understanding Sea States

 - The basics of each, how they are interrelated and impact us and our plans.

-- Resources and tools for finding tide, current, and wind data
+- Resources for finding tide, current, and wind data

 - An introduction to charts